vfmd/vfmd-spec/syntax.md

 another language, please make sure that the document is in UTF-8 encoding (for example, if you are using a text editor to write the document, ensure that it saves the document in UTF-8 encoding).

+<h2 id="tabs">Tabs</h2>

+[Tabs]: #tabs

+vfmd assumes 4-column tab stops when dealing with tab characters in the input.
+If you are using a text editor to write the text, please configure your editor to either use 4-column tab stops, or to expand tabs to spaces as you type.

 <h2 id="block-level-elements">Block-level elements</h2>